9t8/galum/README.md

 There is no error handling.

-I do not properly manage the Apollo cache since bad things (inconsistent errors) happen when I try.
+I do not properly manage the Apollo cache since inconsistent errors happen when I try.

-I am excited to never work with Nhost again.

-GraphQL needs more curly braces.

-There is not a security problem in `api/send`.
+Nhost is kind of annoying to work with.

+`api/send` needs to authorize the user.

 ## `public` Schema